Penn Quakers football

 The Penn Quakers football program is the college football team at the University of Pennsylvania in Philadelphia.
 The Penn Quakers have competed in the Ivy League since its inaugural season of 1956, and are a Division I Football Championship Subdivision (FCS) member of the National Collegiate Athletic Association (NCAA).
-Penn has played in 1,413 football games, the most of any school in any division.
+Penn's first game was in 1876, and the team has played in 1,413 football games, the most of any school in any division.
 Penn plays its home games at historic Franklin Field, the oldest football stadium in the nation.
 All Penn games are broadcast on WNTP or WFIL radio.

 Overall history

 Penn bills itself as "college football's most historic program".
 The Quakers have had 63 First Team All-Americans, and the college is the alma mater of John Heisman (the namesake of college football's most famous trophy).
 The team has won a share of 7 national championships (7th all-time) and competed in the "granddaddy of them all" (The Rose Bowl) in 1917.
 Penn's total of 837 wins puts them 11th all-time in college football (3rd in the FCS) and their winning percentage of 62.9% is 21st in college football (7th in the FCS).
 18 members of the College Football Hall of Fame played at Penn (tied with Alabama for 14th) and 5 members of the College Football Hall of Fame coached at Penn.
 Penn has had 11 unbeaten seasons.
 Penn plays at the oldest stadium in college football, Franklin Field, at which they have had a 35-game home winning streak (1896–1899), which is the 15th best in the country, and at which they have had 23 unbeaten home seasons.
 Penn is one of the few college football teams to have had an exclusive contract with a network for broadcasting all their home games.
 For the 1950 season, ABC Sports broadcast all of Penn's home games.
 The only other teams to have had exclusive contracts are Miami and Notre Dame.
 The Quakers competed as a major independent until 1956, when they accepted the invitation to join the Ivy League.
 When the Ivy League was reclassified to Division I-AA, today known as FCS, following the 1981 season, Penn moved to Division I-AA play with the rest of the league.

 Before the start of the 2020 season, the Ivy League announced that no sports would be played until January 1, 2021, at the earliest, because of the COVID-19 pandemic.
 The League resumed in September 2021.